PHOTO OF THE WEEK: Princess Sarah Forbes Bonetta Davies

 She was renamed Sarah Forbes Bonetta by British Emissary Captain Fredrick E. Forbes, who took her away to England after convincing the King to present her as a gift to Queen Victoria; his ship being the HMS Bonetta.
 The Queen, who made Sarah her godchild, arranged for her adoption by a middle-class family, her education at the Church Missionary Society, along with a regular allowance.

-At 18, with the Queen's permission, Sarah married 31-year-old James Pinson Labulo Pinson Davies- a wealthy Yoruba businessman living in Britain and the son of liberated Yoruba slaves.
+At 18, with the Queen's permission, Sarah married 31-year-old James Pinson Labulo Davies- a wealthy Yoruba businessman living in Britain and the son of liberated Yoruba slaves.
 The union produced three children, the firstborn- a girl- named after Queen Victoria.
 Sarah died on the 15th of August, 1880, in Funchal, Portugal.

 Her first daughter, Victoria Matilda Davies married Dr John.K Randle, a politician and one of the first British educated doctors in Nigeria.
 Her second daughter, Stella Davies Coker, was a companion of nationalist, Herbert Macaulay- a relationship which produced a daughter, Sarah Abigail Idowu Macaulay.